jerryscript-project/iotjs/docs/IoT.js-API-Buffer.md

 IoT.js provides Buffer to compensate the lack of pure JavaScript's capability of manipulating binary data, JavaScript string is only suitable for Unicode string.
-Buffer allows you to handle sequence of binary data in Javascript world.
+Buffer allows you to handle sequence of binary data in JavaScript world.

 ## Class: Buffer
 Buffer class is a global type. you can create a buffer object in several way.